 - Keep your computer clean- Delete personal information from your computer.
 Never save your passwords in your browser.
 If there is anything that is potentially illegal in the country you’re traveling to, delete it.

 - Set up remote wipe- This allows you to wipe data from your laptop if it gets stolen.
 You can even remotely wipe the entire OS, rendering the laptop unusable.
 This would come in handy if your laptop was stolen and unrecoverable.

 - Use 2-factor authentication for your important accounts- 2-factor authentication increases security by requiring two different types of identification before you are granted access.
 This usually means a password and authentication code.
 For extra security, use an authentication app on your phone such as Authy or Google Authenticator.
-Avoid using email for your second mode of authentification.
-For the best security, consider using a YubiKey.
+Avoid using email for your second mode of authentication.

 - Log out of all accounts- When you’re done checking your email, bank balance, or social media profile, log out.
 Make sure your password isn’t saved in the browser.
 This way, a criminal won’t be able to easily access your accounts if they get their hands on your laptop.
 It’s a hassle having to log in every time but it’s worth it for the added security.

 - Pack a travel laptop- Some travelers buy a laptop specifically for travel.
 They keep this machine free of personal information.
 This way, if it’s stolen or hacked the security risk is minimal.